 What are your suggestions for the admissions office?

-Applicants commonly suggest reintroducing interviews, providing more updates for waitlisted students, improving the website, ensuring neutrality in the interview process, offering detailed information on financial aid, and providing printouts of presented information during interviews.
+Applicants commonly suggested reintroducing interviews, providing more updates for waitlisted students, improving the website, enhancing the interviewer training process for neutrality, offering detailed information on financial aid during interviews, and providing printed materials with statistics presented during information sessions.

 I think going back to having an interviewer would be helpful.
 Also maybe reaching out with more updates for waitlisted students.